chapinhall/empec/README.md

 1. Create Census API [here](https://api.census.gov/data/key_signup.html).
 2. Create FRED API [here](https://fred.stlouisfed.org/docs/api/api_key.html)

 #### Step 4.
-Create a new R script, copy and paste the following, and save it as `settings--profile.R` in the folder with all other codes:
+Create a new R script, copy and paste the following, and save it as `settings--config.R` in the folder with all other codes:

 ```
 ### Set Run Information --------------------------------------------------------